satazor/js-spark-md5/README.md

 #### SparkMD5#end(raw)

 Finishes the computation of the md5, returning the hex result.
-If `raw` is true, the raw result will be returned instead.
+If `raw` is true, the result as a binary string will be returned instead.

 #### SparkMD5#reset()